New data from NEOWISE reveals a more credible estimate of the numbers and sizes of potentially hazardous asteroids, or PHAs, within our solar system.

 “NASA’s NEOWISE project, which wasn’t originally planned as part of WISE, has turned out to be a huge bonus,” said Amy Mainzer, NEOWISE principal investigator, at NASA’s Jet Propulsion Laboratory in Pasadena, California.
 “Everything we can learn about these objects helps us understand their origins and fate.
 Our team was surprised to find the overabundance of low-inclination PHAs.
 Because they will tend to make more close approaches to Earth, these targets can provide the best opportunities for the next generation of human and robotic exploration.”

 The discovery that many PHAs tend to be bright says something about their composition; they are more likely to be either stony, like granite, or metallic.
 This type of information is important in assessing the space rocks’ potential hazards to Earth.
 The composition of the bodies would affect how quickly they might burn up in our atmosphere if an encounter were to take place.

 The NEOWISE results have been accepted for publication in the Astrophysical Journal.

 The WISE spacecraft scanned the sky twice in infrared light before entering hibernation mode in early 2011.
-It catalogued hundreds of millions of objects, including super-luminous galaxies, stellar nurseries and closer-to-home asteroids.
+It cataloged hundreds of millions of objects, including super-luminous galaxies, stellar nurseries, and closer-to-home asteroids.
 The NEOWISE project snapped images of about 600 near-Earth asteroids, about 135 of which were new discoveries.
 Because the telescope detected the infrared light, or heat, of asteroids, it was able to pick up both light and dark objects, resulting in a more representative look at the entire population.
 The infrared data allowed astronomers to make good measurements of the asteroids’ diameters and, when combined with visible light observations, how much sunlight they reflect.